 - DCBS also has a digital comics site: http://www.mydigitalcomics.com/.
 They currently have several titles available for free, and you can purchase other issues for $.99.
 Update: if you buy digital comics through the DCBS Comixology storefront, 5% of your total purchase price can be applied as a discount to your DCBS orders!

 All in all, I would recommend DCBS if you need to save money and you just don’t have a local comic shop within reasonable driving distance, but if you do have access to a good comic book shop, please continue to support those retailers.
 This is my pitch similar to those “buy local” programs you see all the time.
 For example, while this has been an interesting experiment, I will now be ordering the issues of Superman and Wonder Woman by JMS from my LCS even though I would continue to pay less ordering them from DCBS.
 Why?
 Because even with the 40% discount, it doesn’t compare to going into the shop to talk about comics and other stuff with the guys, and I want to help keep that going.
 Plus, I just get excellent customer service there.
 Having said that, I will probably continue to order some things through DCBS, like the upcoming $8 DC Comics Presents issues, but my monthly series will be bought from my comic book shop.
-Update: While I still order many comics from my LCS, I have since extensively increased my monthly comic buying through DCBS.
+Update: For various reasons, I now order exclusively from DCBS.
 I can buy many more comics every week through DCBS, and their customer service is excellent.